scds/dash23-24/mapmaking.md

 ## Workshop Preparation

 - Download [QGIS](https://www.qgis.org/en/site/forusers/download.html) ahead of the workshop.
+Please install the long-term release (version 3.28) for the purposes of this workshop.
+- Participants are welcome to arrive 30 minutes early to get assistance with software installation and setup.

 ## Facilitator Bio